 Here are a few tips to get you started:

 1. Ditch the body builder approach to strength training; your running will not improve by isolating your biceps and triceps.
 Instead, focus on functional fitness.
 Train your muscles to prepare for the movements you’re doing in real life (running).
-For example, a squat or lunge will have a better carry over to running than using the leg press machine.
+For example, a squat or lunge will have a better carry-over to running than using the leg press machine.

 2. Incorporate balance exercises.
 Most strength training exercises are done with both feet on the ground (such as squats, and lunges).
 When you run, however, you never have both feet on the ground.
-At the beginning, simply balancing on one leg may be enough to improve your balance.
+In the beginning, simply balancing on one leg may be enough to improve your balance.
 As you progress, challenge yourself with single leg exercises such as single leg squats, a lunge to a balance. and a reverse lunge to balance.
 Single leg exercises are a fantastic way to activate and strengthen your hip stabilizers (which in turn will reduce your risk of running injuries).

 3. Do not sacrifice form!
 While it’s fun and challenging to try fancier exercises, use heavier weights, or to sneak in those last few reps, be sure to maintain proper form.
 The point of strength training for running is to reduce injuries, not to get injured by doing exercises improperly!

 4. Fire up the glutes.
 Runners, and most people for that matter, have weak glutes.
-Weak glutes are a common cause for overuse injuries such as IT band syndrome and plantar fasciitis.
+Weak glutes are a common cause of overuse injuries such as IT band syndrome and plantar fasciitis.
 The problem is compounded by the fact that the glutes are not only weak, but are also inactive altogether.
 If the glutes are not activating, the lower back and hamstrings will take over.
 Incorporate glute strengthening exercises, and be sure that your buttock muscles are actually firing, not just your hamstrings and lower back!

 5. Include mobility exercises.
 Tight hips and ankles cause many running injuries.
 Sitting for long periods of time and wearing high-heeled shoes don’t help!
 End off each run and workout with mobility exercise or add range of motion exercise to your strength training routine.